MinaProtocol/mina/rfcs/taskforce/0002-network-utility.md

 ## Use Cases

 There are three target use cases for this tool.
 The main use case is sharing the required configuration and keyfiles for deploying testnets.
-Secondarily the programatic API would enable integrations into other flows (such as interation testing).
+Secondarily the programmatic API would enable integrations into other flows (such as integration testing).
 Finally the tool should be useful for monitoring the health of a live network.

 ### Deploying Testnets